Chanon2003/Chanon2003/README.md

 Finding a Jobs Fullstack Developer ReactJs+NodeJs || Programmer jr
 -------------------------------------------------

-I have been learning to code for the past 5 months, and currently, I am focusing on learning Next.js and TypeScript.
+I have been learning to code for the past 5 months, and currently, I am focusing on learning node.js and DSA.
 While I have no professional experience working with code yet, I am passionate about coding and eager to grow my skills.
 I am actively looking for a position as a Full-Stack Developer (React.js + Node.js) Or BackEnd Developer Node.js express and excited to apply what I've learned so far.

 * 🌍  I'm based in Chonburi, Thailnd
 * 🖥️  See my portfolio at [My Port](http://port-folio1-one.vercel.app/)